michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 ## More technical details

-Each midi track routes into one of four LinuxSampler plugin instances, which then route to an audio bus per section/solo.

-Almost all audio busses are not shown by default, to hide most of the complexity.
-If you want to add plugins or otherwise adjust the audio output of a given section, each instrument section has a corresponding hidden audio bus, with the suffix "Bus" to distinguish it from the midi track.
+Each midi track routes into one of four LinuxSampler plugin instances, which then route to an audio bus per section or solo.
+If you want to add plugins or otherwise adjust the audio output of a given section, each instrument section has a corresponding audio bus, with the suffix "Bus" to distinguish it from the midi track.

 ### Stage Presence

-Panning and stereo width are set on the hidden audio busses corresponding to each section.
-All of these busses are routed into four visible busses called "Row 1", "Row 2", "Row 3", and "Row 4".
-Each row is set up for different stage depth.
-Each has volume-adjusted routing to both the master bus and the concert hall reverb bus.
-Rows 1, 2, and 3 have delays before the reverb.
+Panning and stereo width are set on the audio busses corresponding to each section or solo.
+All of these busses are routed into four busses called "Front Reverb", "Middle Reverb", and "Back Reverb", each configured to give the sound corresponding stage depth.

-For additional frontal stage presence, instruments in rows 1 and 2 each have a subtle amount of audio routed to individualized early reflection reverb busses.

 ### LinuxSampler Configuration